eduardogspereira/docs_test/docs/source/index.rst

-Welcome to Truffala User's Guide!
+Welcome to the Truffala User's Guide!
 ====================================

-This guide was built to help you with the first steps on Truffala Plataform.

-**It's intended to be quick, giving you a complete knowledge about the plataform** and how it can help on your daily tasks.
+**IThis guide intended to be a quick but comprehensive guide to the platform** and how it can help your daily tasks.

 .. note::
-	In case you need support, be comfortable to `Contact us <http://geosynergy.com.au/contact-us.html>`_ .
+	In case you need support, please `contact us <http://geosynergy.com.au/contact-us.html>`_ .